 Whoever without justifiable and excusable cause, assaults, resists, opposes, impedes, intimidates, or interferes with a law enforcement officer on account of, or while that law enforcement officer is engaged in the performance of his or her official duties shall be guilty of a misdemeanor and, upon conviction, shall be imprisoned not more than 180 days or fined not more than $1,000, or both.

 Actively resisting arrest can result in a misdemeanor APO charge, conviction of which may result in jail time and a significant fine.
 However, if a person is accused of an assault on a police officer and that assault is a “violent act that creates a grave risk of causing significant bodily injury to the officer,” the defendant may be charged with felony APO.

-As a felony, assault on a police officer is punishable by a maximum sentence of 10 years in jail and fines of up to $25,000.
+As a felony, assault on a police officer in DC is punishable by a maximum sentence of 10 years in jail and fines of up to $25,000.
 In addition to the harsh penalties of jail time and heft fines, the impact of having a misdemeanor or felony conviction on your record can cause long term problems in your personal and professional life.
 Many employers do not hire individuals who have been convicted of a misdemeanor or felony.